Skip to main content

 background

-The Blue Flag Campaign started in 1987 and is now is a voluntary eco-label awarded to over 4.000 beaches and marinas in 48 countries across Europe, South Africa, Morocco, Tunisia, New Zealand, Brazil, Canada, Jordan, UAE and the Caribbean.
-Recently the Blue Flag Programme has expanded to offer awards for individual boaters and whale-watching boats.
+The Blue Flag Campaign started in 1987 and is now a voluntary eco-label awarded to over 4,000 beaches and marinas in 48 countries across Europe, South Africa, Morocco, Tunisia, New Zealand, Brazil, Canada, Jordan, UAE and the Caribbean.
+Recently, the Blue Flag Programme has expanded to offer awards for individual boaters and whale-watching boats.
 The Blue Flag Programme promotes sustainable development through strict criteria in the categories of Water Quality, Environmental Education and Information, Environmental Management, and Safety and Other Services.
 The Campaign is a private initiative under the Foundation for Environmental Education Europe (FEE) and is operated in each country by the national FEE-member organisation.
 In Spain this is the Asociación de Educación Ambiental y del Consumidor.

 blue flag criteria